 - For best audio quality, use a microphone with your mobile device.
 This iRig handheld mic works great for interviews from the field.
 Consider extending the iRig microphone cable with the iLine Input-Output Extension.

 Viewers are more likely to forgive less-than-stellar picture quality than they are muffled, unclear audio.
 Consider refining your mobile-streaming set-up with a mobile-device microphone.

-Additionally, rather than propping your phone up on a make-shift stand or holding it in selfie mode, consider stabilizing with lightweight tripod.
+Additionally, rather than propping your phone up on a make-shift stand or holding it in selfie mode, consider stabilizing with lightweight tripod or a gimbal.